gmartijn/Threatmodelselector/readme.md

 This software is released under the **Infinite Improbability License**.
 🌌\
-Basically, do what you like, but if something goes wrong, blame the Vogons. 👽📚
+Basically: do whatever you like, but if it goes wrong, blame the Vogons.
+👽📚